Alexandros Skouralis

 with George Kladakis

-Abstract: We study how bank branch closures affect local economic activity, using satellite-based nighttime lights (NTL) as a high-resolution proxy for changes in economic vibrancy at the census-tract level.
-Our sample covers over 11,000 US tracts in the period of 1994-2020.
+Abstract: We examine how bank branch closures affect non-tradable local demand using census-tract nighttime lights (NTL) in the United States from 1994 to 2020.
 To isolate plausibly exogenous variation in branch closures, we exploit within-county, tract-level exposure to post-merger branch consolidation, that is, the closure of redundant branches arising from greater network overlap rather than from local economic conditions.
-The resulting IV estimates show that branch closures depress local economic activity, as proxied by changes in reduced nighttime lights intensity.
-The results reveal significant heterogeneity as they are most pronounced in communities with older populations, lower income, lower density, and lower Black population share, as well as in high-mobility counties.
-A spillover analysis further indicates that the effects of branch closures are highly localized, with significant impacts confined to adjacent tracts and dissipating rapidly over distance.
+Instrumental-variable estimates show that closures reduce NTL, indicating declines in non-tradable local demand.
+Effects are strongest in areas with older, lower-income, lower-density, and lower Black populations, as well as in high-mobility counties.
+Spillover tests indicate that the impacts are highly localized, fading quickly beyond adjacent tracts.